 Getting to the city: The bus services leave fairly regularly for the city centre; most travellers however take a taxi or arrange to be picked up by their hotel or tour operator.

-Car rental: Avis, Sixt and Budget, among others, are represented at the airport.
+Car rental: Most worldwide rental companies are represented at the airport.

 Airport Taxis: Taxis take passengers to the central city hotels and its best to negotiate a fixed fare upfront.

 Facilities: The facilities at the airport are fairly limited, but include a bank and bureau de change, left luggage, telephones, medical aid, a bar and restaurant, duty-free shops selling curios, tourist information and hotel reservations.
 There are disabled facilities, but passengers should advise their airline in advance of any special needs.